Jared-Gross/Security-System/README.md

 - There is also a really nice GUI to interact with and change the face detection settings while the program is running.
 - You can switch from Motion detection to face detection in run time.
 - You can either use a local camera that is plugged into your computer, or connect to a camera with it's IP address
+- Multi Camera does work!
+  - Although the setup process is a bit tricky and crude.
+I will definatly be making an update to make it super easy to do it.
+But for the time being it will only work on Linux/Rasberry PI's.
+- This software isn't yet supported for Windows, or Mac, only Linux, after all, I designed this program to work well on any Raspberry PI.
 ![Face detection](https://i.imgur.com/pOEyA9l.png)
 ![Motion detection](https://i.imgur.com/Nn1YnuK.png)